 Door to Door - Wheelchair Accessible - minibus service in Tennant Creek

 Tennant Creek Transport started a door-to-door minibus service on the 20th of March 2018.

 "Ever since we started the town service there have been some people who would prefer a service that takes them directly to their destination." said service Convenor Georgina Bracken, "Well this is the service for them".

-wheelchair The service is a boon to many people with disabilities who also have difficulty getting to the town service bus stops.
+The wheelchair Door to Door service is a boon to many people with disabilities who also have difficulty getting to the town service bus stops.
 "The bus we use is wheelchair accessible and can pick people up at their homes and take them right to the door of their destination", he explained.